AP’s story on the day the Wall fell

 BERLIN (AP) — This story was first published on Nov.
-9, 1989, and describes the moment when East Germany announced it was opening its borders.
-The Associated Press is republishing the story to mark the 30th anniversary of the collapse of the Berlin Wall, an event that eventually led to the unification of Germany and collapse of the Soviet Union.
+9, 1989, and describes the moment when East Germany announced it was opening its borders .
+The Associated Press is republishing the story to mark the 30th anniversary of the collapse of the Berlin Wall , an event that eventually led to the unification of Germany and collapse of the Soviet Union.

 East Germany said today it was opening its borders to the rest of the world and that its citizens can travel or emigrate anywhere, including through the 28-year-old Berlin Wall.